 How long should I wait before getting an STI test?

-The incubation period for chlamydia is 7 to 21 days.
-If you’ve had sex with someone who’s positive, or if you’ve had a sexual encounter with a new partner, your results can be detected within the incubation period.
+The incubation period for chlamydia is 7–21 days.
+If you’ve had sex with someone who has a positive test result, or if you’ve had a sexual encounter with a new partner, your results can be detected within the incubation period.

 It’s recommended to get tested 3 months after treatment to make sure you’re in the clear.

 Are at-home STI tests better or worse than in-person tests?